TAMPONS WILL TAKE YOUR VIRGINITY

 MR. ZAMORA IS DEAD

-Roxy and Leah had been working at the restaurant since her father’s fatal freak accident.
-He was electrocuted while attempting to unplug a faulty electric bean masher.
+Roxy and Leah were at school when their father’s fatal freak accident occured.
+He was electrocuted in the kitchen of their family restaurant while attempting to unplug a faulty electric bean masher.
 It was actually an industrial electric potato masher, only they used it for beans.
 To this day, no one can explain why he was mashing the beans in the first place.
 Even more puzzling were the waterlogged shoes he was wearing at the time.

-After Mr. Zamora's unexpected death most of the regular customers stopped patronizing Cabeza de Seso or Sesos for short.
-It wasn’t that the people of the Mission District didn’t feel sad for the Zamora women, now without a husband and a father.
-It was just that everyone knew his widow was running the restaurant and no one wanted to spend good money on a bad meal.
+After Mr. Zamora's tragic death most of the regular customers stopped patronizing Sesos.
+It wasn’t that the neighborhood didn’t feel sad for the Zamora women, now without a husband or a father, it was just that everyone knew that his widow was running the restaurant.
+And no one in the Mission District wanted to spend good money on a bad meal.

-Why women without the decency to wear bras and shave their underarms march the streets demanding more liberation than they need was beyond her.
+Why women without the decency to shave their underarms demand more liberation than they need was beyond her.
 Sighing, she picked up her husband’s hefty ring of keys that looked just like the ring jailers carried.
-With the prison image in mind she descended the backstairs for her first shift as the CEO.
+With the prison image in mind she descended the backstairs for her first shift as the sole owner of Sesos.

-As Chucha, the cook, conveyed his deepest sympathies, Mrs. Zamora selected baked goods from the pink box he had brought.
-She served herself a nino envuelto with tongs.
+Chucha, the cook, conveyed his deepest sympathies as Mrs. Zamora entered the kitchen.
+She nodded somberly as she selected baked goods from the pink box he had brought.
+She served herself a niño envuelto with tongs.
 After a brief moment of contemplating a concha de chocolate she served herself a second strawberry roll.
-On her plate the pastries looked just like Princess Leias’ hair buns.
+On her ceramic plate the pastries looked like Princess Leias’ hair buns.

 The loud crash of the front door caused Roxy and Leah to jump.
 They watched their mother trudge into the living room crying hoarse, wracking sobs.
-As she momentarily blocked the Price is Right on TV the sisters exchanged nervous glances.
+As her large rump momentarily blocked the Price is Right on TV the sisters exchanged nervous glances.

-The next morning the girls decided to go back to school.
-It was finals week.
-Mrs. Zamora warded off thoughts of working on payroll by escaping into television and food.
+The next morning the girls decided to return to school, so Mrs. Zamora would have to grieve alone.
+She warded off thoughts of working on payroll by escaping into television and food.
 She spent her days in bed, only getting up to go to the bathroom or to switch channels back and forth between the novelas on UHF and the ones on ABC.

 The employees were sympathetic.
 They brought her meals up on trays and took the dirty dishes away.
 If she did not feel like ‘real food’ they ordered whatever she wanted.
 Usually sweet and sour pork served with pork fried rice, an egg-roll and fortune cookies.

-On the dreaded payday, Mrs. Zamora retreated to her bathroom.
-She sat on the toilet lid and stared at her watch as the minutes counted down.
-Unconsciously, she wiped her clammy neck on the hand towel reserved for guests.
-Downstairs, Chucha and Pedro performed last rites while splashing tap water on each other.
+On the dreaded payday, Mrs. Zamora retreated to her bathroom to hide.
+As the minutes counted down she wiped her sweaty face with the lacey hand towel reserved for guests.
+In the restaurant’s kitchen Chucha and Pedro performed last rites while splashing tap water on each other.

-The trickle of arriving employees became a surge.
-Dressed in their puffy white off the shoulder uniforms, inspired by the Mexican revolution, the normally benign group of waitresses clamored for la jefa.
+The riot began at 10:06 a.m.
+Dressed in their puffy off the shoulder uniforms inspired by the Mexican revolution, the normally benign group of waitresses clamored for la jefa.
 When she failed to show her ‘ugly face' they raided the walk-in refrigerator and freezer.
-They took their due earnings with meat and seafood wrapped in paper, huge blocks of cheese and butter.
+They took their due earnings with meat and seafood wrapped in butcher’s paper, huge blocks of cheese and butter.

 Las Adelitas stormed the storeroom where they claimed unpaid sick days and vacation time owed to them with cases of beer, liquor and wine.
-A spinning bottle of DeKuyper Schnapps on the floor was left in their wake.
-On their way out the new mothers snatched up the baby booster seats.
+Bottles of DeKuyper Schnapps were left in their wake.
+As they departed the restaurant the new mothers snatched up the baby booster seats near the back door.

-The girls arrived home from school to find their mother frantically filling two suitcases.
-Tersely, she said, “Don’t just stand there, Roxana!
+The girls arrived home from school to find their mother filling two suitcases without folding the clothes first.
+Sensing movement Mrs. Zamora’s head snapped up.
+Relieved to see it was just her daughters, she said, “Don’t just stand there, Roxana!
 Help me!”

 Leah watched from the doorway as Roxy attempted to close an overstuffed suitcase by sitting on it.
 Her face pinched as questions tumbled out.
 "How long will you be gone?
 What about the restaurant?”

-Mrs. Zamora chose the latter.
-To Roxy she said, “The restaurant is closed.
+"The restaurant is closed.
 Nobody wants to work here...work for me.”
-She burst into tears.
-Roxy knew that was true and was not about to go there.
-She hopped on the suitcase until it closed.
+Mrs. Zamora burst into tears.
+Roxy knew this was true and was not about to go there.
+She hopped on the suitcase until the latches clicked.